Richard Alston (politician)

+In his ministerial capacity he led more than a dozen telecommunications and IT trade missions around the world, as well as representing Australia at APEC Telecommunications Ministerial Conferences in Singapore, Cancun, Shanghai and the Gold Coast (chaired).

+In 1999 he received an Award for Outstanding Contribution to the IT industry from the Asia-Oceania Computing Industry Organisation.
+In 2002 he was voted Best Asian Communications Minister and in 2003 he received an Outstanding Service Award from the Australian Venture Capital Association.

+He served as High Commissioner to the United Kingdom (2005–2008) where he was a Commissioner of the Commonwealth War Graves Commission for three years.
+In 2007 he was the Australian Prime Minister's Special Envoy and Leader of the Australian delegation to the Commonwealth Heads of Government Meeting (CHOGM) in Uganda.
+From 2014 to 2017 he was Federal President of the Liberal Party and a member of the Party's Federal Executive for 18 years.

 Senate

 On 7 May 1986 Alston was appointed by the Parliament of Victoria under section 15 of the Australian Constitution to fill the vacancy in the Australian Senate caused by the death of Senator Alan Missen.
 He was re-elected in 1987, 1990, 1996 and 2001.

 Alston was a member of the Opposition Shadow Ministry from 1989 to 1996, and was Deputy Leader of the Opposition in the Senate 1993–96.
 Shadow Minister for Social Security, Child Care and Superannuation, as well as Communications and the Arts, were among the positions he held in the shadow ministry.

 He was Minister for Communications and the Arts 1996–97, Minister for Communications, the Information Economy and the Arts 1997–98 and Minister for Communications, Information Technology and the Arts 1998–2003.
 He was also Deputy Leader of the Government in the Senate 1996–2003.

 Alston resigned from the Senate on 10 February 2004, and he was replaced by Mitch Fifield.

 Later career

+After leaving Parliament he was actively involved in businesses both in Australia and abroad.
+For seven years he was a member of the international advisory board of CQS LLP, one of the world's largest hedge funds and later on the board of its Australian subsidiary.
+For six years he was a director of a UK public company Chime plc.
+From 2010 to 2013 he was a member of the Asia-Pacific advisory board of Alcatel-Lucent.